 So let’s get started.

-Tips to Write SEO Friendly Blog Posts
+Tips to Write SEO Friendly Blog Posts in 2022

 To be honest, writing SEO friendly blog posts falls under the On-page SEO practices.
 However, the following are some of the best tips you can use to make a perfect SEO friendly article (for both visitors and search engines).